Companies are in the business to win, and should always plan to stay ahead of competition.

 - Workforce planning

 - Recruitment tools such as Everything DiSC and an Application Tracking System

 Start to Transform the Way You Attract & Retain Talent

 Following the collation and professional analysis of the diagnostic results, we will present to you and your management team an objective review of your entire recruitment function.
 We highlight specific areas that need addressing and provide achievable action items to significantly drive recruitment results across your organization.
 Take the first step to transform the way you attract and retain talent.

 Our Managing Director, Evelyn, is a Registered Management Consultant (RMC) with the Institute of Management Consultants (Singapore).
-SMEs applying for CDG support for consultancy-related costs will have to engage management consultants who possess recognised certification.
+SMEs applying for EDG support for consultancy-related costs will have to engage management consultants who possess recognised certification.